syky27/SerialZoneSubDownloader/README.md

 # What the hell is this all about?

-Well in case you have a girl friend that is Czech speaker and not entirely comfortable wathing TV shows with original audio without subtitles, this is for you.
+Well in case you have a girlfriend that is Czech speaker and not entirely comfortable wathing TV shows with original audio without subtitles, this is for you.